Daniel Pudil: Genk

-Pudil signed for Belgian club KRC Genk from FC Slovan Liberec on 1 July 2008, for worth 1.5 million euros.
-Pudil was linked with Italian sides Reggina and Lecce but Genk managed to win the race.
+Pudil signed for Belgian club KRC Genk from FC Slovan Liberec in July 2008, after interest from Italian sides Reggina and Lecce.
 On the opening game of the season on 17 August 2008, Pudil made his debut for the club in a 1–1 draw against Beerschot; then two appearances later, Pudil scored his first goal in a 3–1 win over Zulte Waregem on 14 September 2008.
 However the next game, Pudil received a red card after a second bookable offence in a 1–0 loss against Club Brugge.
 In his first season, Pudil scored four goals in twenty nine appearances.
 At Genk, Pudil had established himself in the first team during his three seasons at Genk.
 The next season with Pudil made 27 appearance.
 However, in the Europa League fourth round second leg against Lille, having loss 2–1 in the first leg, Pudil set up a goal for Elyaniv Barda but received a red card after a second bookable offence.
 The next season, Pudil was involved in the squad with Genk that won the title for the second time.

 He spent three seasons with the Belgian side before joining Granada on a five-and-a-half-year contract in January 2012.